 6. HIT THE SLOPES - Congratulations, you are now ready to practice on your own.
 To continue the fun head to the Pony Lift or the Monadnock Triple.
 If you upgrade your "Learn to Turn" package try Ralph's Run off the Minuteman Quad.

 Word to the Wise: Please don't hesitate to ask questions of any Wachusett Mountain staff member.
 That's what we are here for!
-Keep your eye open for our ambassadors - they wear bright yellow jackets and they can answer all your questions!
+Keep your eye open for our ambassadors - they wear baby blue jackets and can answer all your questions!